TheTalesman/product/README.md

 # Product Crud
-This is a work challenge for a job at Flexy made with Symphony 5.1.
+This is a work challenge made with Symphony 5.1.
 The Project consists of a basic Crud application of products containing tags and images associated.

 ## Requirements
 Docker